 When you are feeding, always think about the hindgut!

-When you are making feed choices for your horse you should always be thinking about how you will impact the hindgut.
-Using the 7 tips listed above will ensure your horse’s hindgut will function well to provide your horse with a good supply of energy and beneficial vitamins and problems like colic, loss of appetite, diarrhoea and abnormal behaviour will be avoided.
+When you are making feed choices for your horse you should always be thinking about how what you are feeding will impact the hindgut.
+The 8 tips listed above will keep your horse’s hindgut healthy so it can continue to provide your horse with a good supply of energy and beneficial vitamins.
+In addition, immune function will be maintained and the risk of problems like colic, loss of appetite, diarrhoea and abnormal behaviour will be reduced.